ReaTeam/ReaScripts/README.md

 ReaTeam ReaScripts is compatible with cfillion's [ReaPack](https://github.com/cfillion/reapack) package manager for REAPER.

-This repo is already registered in ReaPack, but if you need to manually if you need to re-install it manually:
+This repo is already registered in ReaPack, but if you need to reinstall it manually:
 Copy and paste this URL in Extensions > ReaPack > Import a repository:

 ```